Colorado River Storage Project: Glen Canyon Unit

 The Glen Canyon Unit, which consists of the Glen Canyon Dam, Lake Powell and the Glen Canyon Powerplant, is the largest and most important unit of the system.
 While the dam is located near Page in northern Arizona, the majority of Lake Powell resides in southern Utah.
 With a total storage capacity of 27000000 acre.ft of water in Lake Powell, the Glen Canyon Unit accounts for over 64% of the system's overall water storage capacity.
 The 1,296 megawatt capacity of the dam's hydroelectric generators accounts for almost 75% of the overall generating capacity of the project.

 In spite of its importance to the system, the Glen Canyon Unit has also been the source of controversy even before it began operating in 1964.
 Sierra Club director David Brower, who was partially responsible for the location of the dam as part of a compromise, later regretted the decision.
 Former Arizona Senator Barry Goldwater, who was a proponent of the dam in the beginning, later recanted his opinion and admitted that he had regretted supporting the project.
-Recent calls for the draining of Lake Powell and the restoration of Glen Canyon by environmental groups such as Sierra Club have resulted in the founding of several advocacy groups for the cause such as Living Rivers and Friends of Glen Canyon, as well as opposition groups such as Friends of Lake Powell.
+Calls for the draining of Lake Powell and the restoration of Glen Canyon by environmental groups such as Sierra Club have resulted in the founding of several advocacy groups for the cause such as Living Rivers and Friends of Glen Canyon, as well as opposition groups such as Friends of Lake Powell.